 At the conclusion of a conversion cycle, a write cycle can be initiated.
-Once the write cycle is acknowledged, a STOP command will start a new conversion.
-If a new input channel or conversion configuration is required, this data can be written into the device and a STOP command will initiate the next conversion (see Figure 9).
+Once the write cycle is acknowledged, a Stop command will start a new conversion.
+If a new input channel is required, this data can be written into the device and a Stop command will initiate the next conversion (see Figure 7).